 1. Sign up for autopay.
 Federal student loan borrowers can get a 0.25% interest rate reduction when signing up for autopay.

 2. Refinance.
 Through the process of student loan refinancing, you may be able to get an even better interest rate than you currently have.
 In some cases, you can save thousands of dollars.
+And the impact on your taxes might not matter, depending on your situation.

 Consider if refinancing is right for you and see if you qualify for any cash-back bonuses when you refinance.
 This could be a good option if you earn a good income and want to lower your interest rate.